AmandaMortensen/AppProject/README.md

 **Situation**

-In this project, I hypothetically worked as a data analyst for an app developer, with the aim of providing data driven insights to make an informed recommendations on what kind of app to build.
+In this project, I hypothetically worked as a data analyst for an app developer, with the aim of providing data driven insights to make informed recommendations on what kind of app to build.

 **Task**